mdn/content/files/en-us/web/api/background_synchronization_api/index.md

 As this API relies on service workers, functionality provided by this API is only available in a secure context.

-> **Note:** At the time of writing, the Web Background Synchronization API is only available through an installed [Progressive Web App](/en-US/docs/Web/Progressive_web_apps)
+> **Note:** At the time of writing, the Background Synchronization API is only available through an installed [Progressive Web App](/en-US/docs/Web/Progressive_web_apps)

-## Web Background Synchronization Interfaces
+## Background Synchronization Interfaces

 - {{domxref('SyncManager')}}
   - : Registers tasks to be run in a service worker at a later time with network connectivity.
-These tasks are referred to as background sync requests.
+These tasks are referred to as _background sync requests_.
 - {{domxref('SyncEvent')}}
   - : Represents a synchronization event, sent to the {{domxref('ServiceWorkerGlobalScope', 'global scope')}} of a {{domxref('ServiceWorker')}}.
 It provides a way to run tasks in the service worker with network connectivity.